Shiitake Log Spawn Plugs (100)

 If you have a power drill, you can plant these wooden plugs.
 (If you don't, ask your neighbors.
 They will be intrigued by the process and eager to help, especially if promised a gift of fresh-grown mushrooms!)
 Here's what you do:

 1. Select a fresh-cut (within 6 weeks) stump or log.
 Deciduous hardwoods such as maple, oak, sweetgum, and poplar work best.
 Conifers do NOT work.

 2. Gather your Shiitake plugs, the drill with 5/16-inch bit, melted soy wax, and a hammer.
-(We offer a kit containing the drill bit, a collar to stop the drill from going too far into the log, the soy wax, and a little paintbrush to apply it -- see Log Plugging Kit.)
+(We offer a kit containing the drill bit, the soy wax, and a little paintbrush to apply it -- see Log Plugging Kit.)
 Make sure the stump or log is fairly clean, though lichen or moss is fine.

 3. Drill 1 1/4-inches into the log, spacing the holes at least 5 to 6 inches apart.
 You can drill the top and the side of stumps, and all around logs except the area that will rest on the ground.
 Logs should probably be at least 6 inches in diameter, so that you can get the longest possible life out of your mushrooms.
 The rule of thumb is that the mushrooms produce one season for every inch of log thickness.
 That means that a 6-inch-diameter log should bear fruit for 6 years, a 10-inch for 10 years, etc.